zachmcnair/zm-site/PORTFOLIO_MANAGEMENT.md

 node scripts/update-portfolio-thumbnails.js
 ```
 **When to run:** When case study featured images change
-**What it does:** Updates portfolio thumbnails to match case study featured images
+**What it does:** Updates the **primary/featured** portfolio item thumbnail to match case study featured image
+**Note:** Only updates the first/featured item per project.
+Other items keep their specific images to highlight different aspects.

 ### Preview Aspect Ratios (Optional)
 ```bash